 I awoke at 04:00 and took some photos of a spectacularly clear Milky Way directly above my tent.
 These are the moments that live on in memory, long after the bushwhacking scars have faded.

-Just before arriving back at the truck we spotted a large black bear on the road!
+Just before arriving back at the truck we spotted a large black bear on the road.
 Thankfully it slowly moved out of our way and even more thankfully, the truck started no problem and didn’t have any flat tires.
 The ride home went smoothly and pretty quick.
-Needless to say, Alexandra was an amazing adventure and not one that will fade any time soon.
+Needless to say, Mount Alexandra was an amazing adventure and not one that will fade in the memory banks any time soon.
 Since completing this trip I’ve driven past the Rice Brook road many times while trying to complete an ascent of Mount King Edward which proved to be much more stubborn than Alexandra but caved eventually.
 I still have to go back to the area for Mount Bryce and I’m looking forward to the opportunity to revisit this special area of the Canadian Rockies.